 The Information Technology Department is composed of a highly trained and experienced technical staff.
-These classified staff including programmers, Web designers, computer lab coordinators/specialists, network technicians, security specialists, helpdesk technicians, telecommunications technicians, system administrators and a purchasing technician, which are in high-demand in the private sector.
+These classified staff including programmers, Web designers, coordinators of instructional computer systems, lab specialists, network technicians, security specialists, helpdesk technicians, telecommunications technicians, system administrators and a technology prucurement coordinator, which are in high-demand in the private sector.
 In order to attract and retain staff in this competitive market salaries for technical staff are higher than the district average.